brosenan/y0/doc/statements.md

 of the statement type being defined, possibly containing symbols from `vars...`. `statements...` represents zero or more s-expressions that represent statements.
-These could be rules, test blocks or other statements defined through their own translation rules.
+These could be rules, assert blocks or other statements defined through their own translation rules.

 ### An Example